MartinImoberdorf/FootballViewNotIA/README.md

 <img src="https://github.com/MartinImoberdorf/FootballViewNotIA/blob/master/Imgs/Image.png" alt="Imagen NotIA" />

 FootballViewNotIA is a Unity-based project that offers a unique football match visualization experience.
-Unlike current trends, this project stands out by eschewing the use of Artificial Intelligence (AI).
-In a world where AI is all the rage in various fields, FootballViewNotIA aims to highlight simplicity and pure appreciation of the game without algorithmic interventions.
+Unlike current trends, this project stands out by avoiding the use of Artificial Intelligence (AI).
+In a world where AI is prevalent in various fields, FootballViewNotIA aims to highlight simplicity and pure appreciation of the game without algorithmic interventions.

 (Only in Windows, by now)